-In February 2017, the Secretariat received a response from one the Ecuadorian national authority informing that this case was still under investigation.
-No response has been received from the second vessel's national authority.
+In February 2017, the Secretariat received a response from the Ecuadorian national authority informing that this case was still under investigation.
+No response has been received from Panama.
 Both observers have been suspended while the investigation by the competent authorities is pending, and both TTFs were declared invalid.